Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Sorry about that.

-Just for the people who've never heard this, this isn't technically a comedy show.
+Just for the people who've never heard this, this is technically a comedy show.

 Yeah, I don't know how to explain it.

-But they, I mean, the problem was they were smoking a pack a day.
+But they, I mean, the problem was they were smoking a pack of day.

 That's boring, I regret asking.